25. GUY FAWKES: Let’s Whet Your Appetite.

 1591-98

 Guy sells the estate he inherits from his father and travels on the continent as a Catholic mercenary.
-He fights for Catholic Spain and then France.
-But complains about the French King Henry IV.
-When the monarch gets to hear of this he exclaims, ‘Guy Fawkes, what does he know about sitting in a hotseat?’
+He complains about the French King Henry IV who responds with: ‘Guy Fawkes, what does he know about sitting in a hotseat?’

 1602

 Guy changes his name to Guido Fawkes by Deed Poll.
-But then shortens it to just Guido Fawkes.
+But then shortens it further to Guido Fawkes.

 1604